wdiasjunior/wdiasjunior/README.md

 - JavaScript
 - Python
 - JavaScript again
-- You guessed it, C
+- You guessed it, Rust (but I suck at it)
-- Learning Rust
+- Learning Go

                                                                         how do you center